Effect of quantified irreducibility on the computability of subshift entropy: Introduction

 In both settings, various authors studied the effect of dynamical restrictions, particularly mixing properties, on the difficulty of computing entropy.
-While the situation for mixing one dimensional SFT is unchanged \cite{Lind}, the entropy becomes computable for higher- dimensional SFT with strong mixing properties \cite{HochmanMeyerovitch}.
-For the particular case of two-dimensional SFT, Pavlov and Schraudner proved that the entropy is even exptime-computable under a different type of mixing condition (block-gluing) \cite{ Pavlov}, with a partial characterization.
+While the situation for mixing one-dimensional SFT is unchanged \cite{Lind}, entropy becomes computable for higher-dimensional SFT with strong mixing properties \cite{HochmanMeyerovitch}.
+For the particular case of two-dimensional SFT, Pavlov and Schraudner proved that entropy is even exptime-computable under a different type of mixing condition (block-gluing) \cite{Pavlov}, with a partial characterization.
 It seems natural in this context to introduce a notion of irreducibility rate that corresponds to the strength of the mixing restriction.
-We prove that the entropy is computable when the irreducibility rate is below a certain level, but we are unable to locate the threshold marking the difficulty jump between computable and uncomputable cases.
+We prove that entropy is computable when the irreducibility rate is below a certain level, but we are unable to locate the threshold marking the difficulty jump between computable and uncomputable cases.

 In this article, we consider subshifts that are not necessarily of finite type but that can be described by an algorithm in some sense (\textbf{decidable} subshifts), hoping that results on this class will provide insights for the finite type case.
-In general the entropy of these subshifts is not computable \cite{Simonsen} and all $\Pi_1$ computable numbers can be realised as entropy \cite{Hertling}, but the entropy becomes computable under strong mixing conditions \cite{Spandl}.
+In general entropy of these subshifts is not computable \cite{Simonsen} and all $\Pi_1$-computable numbers can be realised as entropy \cite{Hertling}, but entropy becomes computable under strong mixing conditions \cite{Spandl}.
 This is very similar to the situation for multidimensional SFT.

 In this more general context, we are able to characterize precisely the location of the threshold in the irreducibility rate marking the difficulty jump between the computable and uncomputable cases.
-More precisely, our new results are the following :
+More precisely, our new results are the following: